 It is all said to have started in Baalbeck some 1,700 years ago; the St. Barbara tradition to dress up in costumes and visit one’s neighbors, singing and chanting and wishing them well.
-The custom, which remains in practice albeit scarcely, is believed to have originated in the 3rd century, back when Baalbeck was better known as Heliopolis in Phoenicia –a Latinization of the Greek Hēlioúpolis (Ἡλιούπολις), meaning “Sun City”.
-In that period the city was under the reign of the Roman Empire.
+The custom, which remains in practice, albeit scarcely, is believed to have originated in the 3rd century, back when Baalbeck was better known as Heliopolis of Phoenicia (a Latinization of the Greek Hēlioúpolis (Ἡλιούπολις), meaning “Sun City”).
+In that period, the city was under the reign of the Roman Empire.

-Till this day the feast of St. Barbara, which entails the use of masks and the offering of wheat and sweets, is celebrated across Lebanon, Syria, Palestine and Jordan.
-The celebrations are a reenactment of a story that has been passed down through the generations.
+To this day, the feast of St. Barbara, which entails the use of masks and the offering of wheat-based treats and sweets, is celebrated across Lebanon, Syria, Palestine, and Jordan.
+The celebrations are a reenactment of a story that has been passed down the generations.
 Although the St. Barbara feast is now viewed as the region’s counterpart to Halloween, it predates the latter by several hundred years.

-There are many versions to Barbara’s story with some saying that it took place in modern day Turkey, but most hagiographies place the saint, who was the daughter of a rich pagan merchant, in Baalbeck during antiquity.
-She is said to have possessed great beauty, leading her father, Dioscorus, to hide her from the eyes of strangers by locking her up inside a tower (also believed to be the inspiration of the German tale of Rapunzel and the Persian legend of Rudāba).
+There are many versions to Barbara’s story, with some saying that it took place in modern-day Turkey, but most hagiographies place the saint, who was the daughter of a rich pagan merchant, in Baalbeck during antiquity.
+She is said to have possessed great beauty, leading her father, Dioscorus, to hide her from the eyes of strangers by locking her up inside a tower (also believed to be the inspiration behind the German tale, Rapunzel, and the Persian legend of Rudāba).
 The story goes that in her seclusion Barbara began to marvel at the First Cause; the origin of life, and the creator.
 By day she would gaze upon the meadows, hills and rivers; by night the majestic vault of the heavens.

 The wheat tradition:

-Local St. Barbara tradition involves the planting of wheat seeds or sometimes chick peas, barley grains, beans, lentils etc) on a bed of cotton on December 3rd.
-When the seeds germinate and grow, they are usually placed below the Christmas tree and next to the nativity scene to recreate Barbara’s story.
+Local St. Barbara tradition involves the planting of wheat seeds or sometimes chickpeas, barley grains, beans, lentils etc) on a bed of cotton on December 3rd.
+When the seeds germinate and grow, they are usually placed below the Christmas tree, next to the nativity scene.
 Apart from her receiving wheat and other harvest legumes from strangers, in her escape she is said to have passed through great wheat pastures that would hide her tracks.
 This is why the serving of boiled wheat with nuts and pomegranate seeds is an essential part of the tradition.

 The song and the treats:

-“Heshle Barbara, maa banet el Hara” [Barbara wanders with the girls of the neighborhood] is a popular tune sung by children and young people who dressed up in disguise to visit the home of their neighbors, friends and relatives on the night of December 3rd.
-The custom is a recreation of Barbara’s story, specifically her wanderings with Christian maidens and the doors she would knock for food and offerings.
-Another song goes, “harej harej Barbara amoudein w minshara, hil el-kees w etina; lawla el-sheikh ma jina” [harej harej Barbara, two poles and a saw, untie the bag and give us; if it were for the sheikh, we would not have come over].
-Although the latter is not as common as the former, “harej” is a word used by villagers to refer to face masks.
+“Heshle Barbara, maa banet el Hara” (Barbara runs amok with the girls of the neighborhood) is a popular tune sung by children and young people who practice the tradition on the night of December 3.
+Donning masks and costumes, they walk through their neighborhoods, knocking doors and chanting the words of the song.
+The custom is a recreation of Barbara’s story, specifically her wanderings with Christian maidens.
+Another song goes, “harej harej Barbara amoudein w minshara, hil el-kees w etina; lawla el-sheikh ma jina” (harej harej Barbara, two poles and a saw, untie the bag and give us; if it weren’t for the sheikh, we would not have come over).
+Though the latter is not as popular as the former, “harej” is a word used by villagers to refer to face masks.
 This tune is often associated with people from mixed Muslim-Christian neighborhoods or towns who still share the occasion.

-Sadly, the St Barbara tradition -like many others- is disappearing.
+Sadly, the St Barbara tradition – like many others – is disappearing.
 Here’s a video shot in Qobayat in 2010.
-According to Rodrigue Zahr, the photographer who filmed it, this year’s celebrations are nowhere to be found.
+According to Rodrigue Zahr, the photographer who filmed it, this year’s celebrations are nowhere near as enthusiastic as its predecessors.

 Lebanon still holds several traditions that are originally Phoenician.
 As mentioned above, they include food, custom and also language.
 It is a shame that such traditions and stories are no longer viewed with interest.
 They hold the key to a great civilization, which once spanned beyond the Levant, and whose remembrance within an inclusive viewpoint as opposed to how its currently being depicted as belonging to some and not all, could serve as a lesson in modern times.